-This section is intended to guide authors when considering the establishment of a surface limit.
+This section is intended to provide guidance to authors when considering establishment of a surface limit.
 The TLV-SL should be considered for all chemical substances that have a Skin notation or a DSEN notation.
 Those chemical substances that have an RSEN notation will also have a Skin notation if dermal exposure is known or suspected to cause induction of respiratory hypersensitivity.
-The TLV-SL was introduced in 2019 and first applied to a skin and respiratory sensitizer (o-phthalaldehyde) based on an extrapolation from the EC3 value from the murine local lymph node assay (LLNA).
+Establishment of a TLV-SL will also be considered for substances with A1 or A2 carcinogenicity classifications since Appendix A states that exposure to these substances by all routes should be minimized.
+Despite the presence of these notations, a TLV-SL may not be recommended if the substance is highly volatile and may not remain on surfaces long enough to be quantified.
+The TLV-SL was introduced in 2019 and first applied to a skin and respiratory sensitizer (ophthalaldehyde) based on an extrapolation from the EC3 value from the murine local lymph node assay (LLNA).
 An example calculation of a TLV-SL using the LLNA EC3 is provided below.
-The methodology for basing the TLV-SL on systemic effects is still under development; however, basic considerations will be discussed and illustrated with a short example.
+Fundamentally, the methodology for basing the TLV-SL on systemic effects is similar to that for setting airborne limits.
+Basic considerations will be discussed and illustrated with a series of short examples.